nostyleguy/io_scene_swg_msh/README.md

 Should work with Blender 2.9+ and 3+
 ## Features

+### Material Import/Loading:
+* New in 2.0.2, you can (attempt to) load the SWG shaders' properties into Blender materials automatically.
+So far, only Base Color (image), Roughness (image), Specular (image) and Alpha (image) are supported.
+There's a lot of hacky code going on like assuming any SWG Shader whos effect name contains "invis", "alpha" or "water" should use an Alpha Blend "Blend Mode".
+  * Set the "SWG Client Extract Dir" path in the add-on preferences.
+This is a directory containing the full directory structure from a "Full Client Extract" via SIE.
+It should be the directory which contains child directories like "appearance", "shader" and "texture"
+  * In the 3D View toolbar (contains menus like "View", "Select", "Object", etc), the very furthest right menu will be "SWG".
+From here, select the "Find and load materials" option.
+  * If you named your materials identically to the shader filename (no preceding dir or exteion, just "concertina_a_aa7" for example), and the path is set correctly, the images and some settings should automatically be applied to the materials in Blender
+  * You can repeat selecting "Find and load materials" as often as you want (if you change a SWG Shader on disk, or want to change the shader completely), and it should keep any existing material assignments in the scene.

 ### MSH Import/Export:
 * Import and Export SWG .msh file (versions 0004 and 0005)
 * Since version 2.0.0, multi-shader MSHs are imported as one Blender mesh with per-face material assignemnt.
-Materials are created and properly assigned per shader used in the .msh, but images aren't loaded yet.
-You can manually load the image texture yourself and it should work fine.
+Materials are created and properly assigned per shader used in the .msh
 * UVs: Multiple UV sets are fully supported for import/export per material.
 When 1 shader uses multiple UV channels, you need to be sure to use the "UVSets" custom property properly:
   * When an SPS is imported, the number of UV channels it used are added as a custom property, "UVSets", on the specific material (not the main object or mesh).
   * If you are creating a new object, or want to add more UV sets, create a new UV Map in blender, uv map your faces like normal, and make sure the given material for the shader you are working with has a "UVSets" custom property with the correct number of UV sets assigned